A Link between Coding Theory and Cross-Validation with Applications: Preliminaries

 where $\uu\in\mathbb{N}$ denotes the number of pairwise errors and $Q(\uu, \tsetsize, \posc)$

-Knowing this distribution makes it possible to put the null hypothesis under a test by evaluating whether the observed U-value is too unlikely to be drawn from the distribution.
+Knowing this cumulative distribution makes it possible to put the null hypothesis under a test by evaluating whether the observed U-value is too unlikely to be drawn from the distribution.

 We next define some concepts related to constructing a test from the LPOCV-statistic.
-Following \citet{casella2002statistical}, a statistic $p(\indset)$ is called a valid $p$-value if it, for any significance level $0\leq\alpha\leq 1$, fulfills
+Following the terminology of \citet{casella2002statistical}, we say that a statistic $p(\labelvar)$ is called a \textbf{valid $p$-value} if it, for any significance level $0\leq\alpha\leq 1$, fulfills

-when the null hypothesis holds for $\inducer$ and the probability is taken over $\indset$.
-That is, $p$-value is an upper bound on the probability that its value is at least as small as $\alpha$ under the null hypothesis.
-This is in the statistical literature also referred to as the type I error of the test.
+under the null hypothesis.
+That is, $p$-value is an upper bound on the test's \textbf{type I error}, the probability that its value is at least as small as $\alpha$ under the null hypothesis.
+Moreover, we say that $\critval(\alpha,\tsetsize,\posc)$ is a \textbf{critical value} for a significance level $\alpha$ if